 I am 58 years old and planning to learn to swim to help my diabetes.
-I am very scared of water, but would love to start swimming and be a regular swimmer and it will help me with my diabetes ailment.
+I am very scared of water but would love to start swimming and be a regular swimmer as it will help me with my diabetes ailment.

 Learning to swim will help your diabetes by giving your whole body a good level of exercise to help burn some calories.